FormHandler/FormHandler/README.md

 {
     return "Hello " . $data['name'] . ", you are " . $data['age'] . " years old!";
 });

+//process all form results, needs to be done before any output has been done
+$form_html = $form->flush();

+//below is code to show the form

+echo 'Basic FormHandler demo<hr>';
+echo $form_html;
 ```

 ### Documentation

 An extended version for FormHandler version 4 is currently not available due to continues development.

+Please have a look at the files located in the 'demo' folder to see (new) features in action

 ### License